-Pokemon GO introduces new creatures for Halloween
+Pokemon Go introduces new creatures for Halloween

 "Sableye, Banette, and a few other Ghost-type Pokemon originally discovered in the Hoenn region will be making their first-ever appearance in Pokemon Go," said the company in a statement.

-Additional temporary features for the event include, more Ghost-type Pokemon in the wild and the ability to dress up your own avatar for the occasion by wearing Mimikyu's disguise hat.
+You'll also temporarily see more Ghost-type Pokemon in the wild and be able to dress up your own avatar for the occasion by wearing Mimikyu's disguise hat.

 Pikachu is said to be out and about celebrating Halloween in a special costume, so keep your eyes peeled as he won't be around for long.